 Tom has had the privilege of personally presenting his artwork to several well known politicians such as New York Mayor Rudy Guiliani, United States Senator Arlen Specter, United States Attorney General Edwin Meese, Pennsylvania Governors Edward G. Rendell and Mark S. Schweiker, Pennsylvania Attorneys Generals Tom Corbett and Mike Fisher, State Representative Dave S. Hickernell, Lancaster County Commissioner Chairman Jim E. Huber, Lancaster Mayors Rick Gray, Charlie Smithgall, and Janice Stork, Columbia Mayor Leo Lutz, and others.
 (Click Credits)

 Tom also has an interest in sports because of his dad's influence and mom's support.
 In 1965 at South Mountain Junior High School, Tom wrestled (city champion at 103 lbs.), ran track and field (set record in 880 yard relay race), and was table tennis champion (2X).
 Tom was the 1st man on the tennis team for two consecutive years and won the most outstanding tennis award in 1967 and 1968 at Louis E. Dieruff High.
 In 1969 and 1970, Tom played positions one through five on the tennis team at Kutztown University.
-He and his wife, Linda, have a full gym (universal and free-weights) in their home.
+He has a full gym (universal and free-weights) in his home.

 In 2003, Tom met Dennis Rogers, professional strongman from Houston, Texas who is considered to be the strongest man on earth pound for pound.
 He became Tom's first personal strength trainer.
 Dennis taught Tom how to do the Old-time feats of strength such as bending spikes, horseshoes, steel bars, tearing decks of cards and phonebooks, rolling up frying pans, etc. Tom also received strength training tips from Russell Jones who is a motivational speaker and world class strength athlete, and he is currently training with Professional Strongman, Chris Rider.